Ferry Hoogendijk

-Ferdinand Alexander "Ferry" Hoogendijk (23 November 1933 – 14 February 2014) was a Dutch journalist and politician.
+Ferdinand Alexander "Ferry" Hoogendijk (23 November 1933 – 14 February 2014) was a Dutch journalist, political scientist and politician.
+He served as the editor-in-chief of Elsevier Weekblad and was elected as a member of the Dutch House of Representatives in 2002 for the Pim Fortuyn List party.

 Early life

 Hoogendijk was born in Gouda.
 He studied political science at the University of Amsterdam, graduating in 1962.
 He earned a further doctorate in political science at the VU University Amsterdam.
 At the ceremony on 12 March 1971 his paranymphs were Norbert Schmelzer and Haya van Someren.

 Career

+Journalism

 The career of journalism of Hoogendijk started in 1960 at the Algemene Vereniging Radio Omroep, a Dutch public broadcaster.
 He was a political commentator for the association until 1981.
 Hoogendijk however achieved most of his fame with the magazine Elsevier.
 Hoogendijk joined the magazine in 1962 as political editor, by 1966 he joined the main editing staff of the magazine.
 In 1975 he became editor-in-chief and served in this position until 1985.
 During his time at Elsevier he became known as "Mr. Schnabbel", for having numerous jobs on the side.
 Amongst others he secretly wrote campaign texts for parliamentary leader Hans Wiegel of the People's Party for Freedom and Democracy.
 He also withheld information about an advisership to Gulf Oil.
-His resignation from Elsevier in 1985 was forced.
+His resignation from Elsevier in 1985 was forced as a consequence.
 Hoogendijk was also known as a staunch critic of the Den Uyl cabinet.
+In addition to his work at Elsevier, Hoogendijk also served as a political commentator on various television and radio shows for AVRO and founded the magazine European Affairs after leaving Elsevier.
+After retiring from political journalism, he began writing on art history and founded the publication Art & Value which he sold after a few years.